KPMG's US boss gave us 8 pieces of advice for women looking to get promoted at work

-Lynne Doughtie, chairman and CEO of KPMG in the US, is ranked as one of the most powerful women in the world by Fortune.
+And Business Insider got to speak to Lynne Doughtie — chairman and CEO of KPMG in the US, and is ranked as one of the most powerful women in the world by Fortune.

 After 30 years at KPMG she made history by becoming the group’s first female boss in July last year and now has the task of overseeing more than 27,000 people.